plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 </div>
 ```

-The label, editor, and Field Error Display consume changing validation state, so each requests one of the functions developed under [The Presentation Functions](#the-presentation-functions):
+The label, editor, and Field Error Display consume changing validation state, so each requests one of the functions developed under [The Field Presentation Functions](#the-field-presentation-functions):

 * The label requests `data-jivs-presentation="invalidLabel"`.
 This guide's Presentation Function adds or removes the `invalid` class based on `ValueHostValidationState.isValid`.
 * The editor requests `data-jivs-presentation="invalidEditor"`.
 Its Presentation Function also adds or removes the `invalid` class based on `ValueHostValidationState.isValid`.